 As the COVID-19 pandemic unfolds, the UMHS Endeavour is putting the spotlight on UMHS grads who are working on the front lines in hospitals.
-UMHS 2018 grad Dr. Jordan Stav, an Emergency Medicine Resident at Ascension Macomb-Oakland Hospital in Michigan, shares his chilling and sobering account from the ER.
+UMHS 2018 grad Dr. Jordan Stav, an Emergency Medicine Resident at Ascension Macomb-Oakland Hospital in Michigan, was one of the first to respond to a post we left on the UMHS Alumni Facebook page, and what he has to say is chilling and sobering.

 Dr. Stav spoke to the UMHS Endeavour with the proviso that he is not an infectious disease expert and is only sharing from his own experience.

 UMHS 2018 graduate & Emergency Medicine resident Dr. Jordan Stav.
 Photo: Courtesy of Dr. Stav.

 The Front Lines of COVID-19

 What’s it like working as a doctor now on the front lines of COVID-19, in a busy hospital emergency room?